#SaveSujith: OPS visits site, consoles 2-yr-old's parents

-Trichy (Tamil Nadu) [India], Oct 28 (ANI): Deputy Chief Minister O Panneerselvam visited the rescue operation site where efforts are underway to rescue a two-year-old boy who fell into a borewell in Nadukattupatti of Tiruchirappalli district.
+Trichy (Tamil Nadu): Deputy Chief Minister O Panneerselvam visited the rescue operation site where efforts are underway to rescue a two-year-old boy who fell into a borewell in Nadukattupatti of Tiruchirappalli district.

 His son and Theni Lok Sabha MP OP Raveendranath Kumar also accompanied the Deputy Chief Minister.
 The father and son duo is closely monitoring the situation.